10 Architectural Marvels in Vienna + Tips for Your Visit

 7. Stephansdom

-In addition to the palaces, universities, and government offices, the churches in Vienna are also spectacular.
 In fact, they dominate the city skyline, especially in the historic center.
 In particular, Stephansdom, or St. Stephen’s Cathedral, is the tallest building in Old Town Vienna.

 This structure is a breathtaking view from Stephansplatz, the square where Stephansdom is located in the very heart of the city.